 A Randomized Controlled Trial of Thyroid Hormone Supplementation in Hemodialysis Patients

 Hypothyroidism, defined by elevated thyrotropin (TSH) levels, is a common endocrine complication in chronic kidney disease patients, and prior evidence shows that higher TSH levels, even within the normal laboratory range, are strongly associated with impaired quality of life and cardiovascular disease in this population.
 Levothyroxine is one of the most frequently prescribed medications in chronic kidney disease, yet its efficacy and safety in these patients have not been well-studied.
-Hence, this study will investigate 1) whether levothyroxine improves patient-centered (e.g., health-related quality of life, physical performance) and 2) cardiovascular (e.g., systolic function) outcomes in dialysis patients, and 3) if thyroid hormone replacement exerts classic metabolic effects (i.e., changes in body fat and resting energy expenditure) in this population.
+Hence, this study will investigate 1) whether levothyroxine improves patient-centered (e.g., health-related quality of life, physical performance, strength) and 2) cardiovascular (e.g., coronary artery calcification, endothelial function, systolic function) outcomes in dialysis patients, and 3) if thyroid hormone replacement exerts classic metabolic effects (i.e., changes in body fat and resting energy expenditure) in this population.

 Data spanning over three decades show that hypothyroidism is highly prevalent in the chronic kidney disease (CKD) population, affecting 25% of those receiving dialysis therapy.
 In the general population hypothyroidism, defined by elevated thyrotropin (TSH) levels, has been associated with impaired health-related quality of life (HRQOL) and cardiovascular (CV) morbidity and mortality, but until recently there was a paucity of data regarding its prognostic implications in CKD.
 Our research has been the first to show a link between high-normal TSH levels and worse HRQOL Short Form 36 scores in dialysis patients, particularly among subscales centered on physical health (e.g., physical function, energy/fatigue).
 Our studies have also advanced the field by showing that elevated TSH levels even within the "normal" range (>3.0mIU/L) are associated with heightened risk of CV disease and death across multiple dialysis cohorts.
 However, there remains considerable controversy as to 1) whether thyroid dysfunction is causally associated with adverse patient-centered and CV outcomes, and 2) if elevated TSH levels represent thyroid functional disease vs. non-thyroidal illness in CKD.
 While levothyroxine is one of the most commonly prescribed medications in CKD, little is known about its efficacy in this population.

-To address these knowledge gaps, we propose to conduct a randomized double-blind placebo-controlled trial among 138 hemodialysis patients with high-normal or subclinical hypothyroid range serum TSH levels to determine the effects of 36 weeks (i.e., 9 months) of levothyroxine vs. placebo on 1) HRQOL Short Form 36 (SF36) Physical Component Score and 2) physical performance measured by the Short Physical Performance Battery (co-primary endpoints).
+To address these knowledge gaps, we propose to conduct a randomized double-blind placebo-controlled trial among 336 hemodialysis patients with high-normal or subclinical hypothyroid range serum TSH levels to determine the effects of 24 weeks (i.e., 6 months) of levothyroxine vs. placebo on 1) HRQOL Short Form 36 (SF36) Physical Component Score and 2) coronary artery calcifcation (CAC) progression (co-primary endpoints).

 Thyroid; Functional Disturbance Hypothyroidism Hemodialysis Thyroid Diseases Levothyroxine Sodium Levothyroxine